dev-cetera/.github/profile/README.md

-# Welcome to dev_cetera's GitHub repository!
+# Welcome to DevCetera GitHub repository!